spring-guides/gs-scheduling-tasks/README.md

 ### Creating an Application

 First, we need to build that simple application.
 Instead of implementing all that functionality of registering users, let's code a simple simulator instead.
-We can do it by adding the following code to **MyApplication.java**.
+We can do it by adding the following code to **App.java**.

 ```java
 package schedulingtasks;